aryzhov/flutter-expandable/README.md

 }
 ```

-You can also implement complex expandable widgets as shown below.
+You can also implement complex expandable widgets by controlling the state of `Expandable` widgets
+using `ExpandableController`.
+The controller is provided to `Expandable` widgets by the means
+of `ExpandableNotifier`.
+The following example demonstrates this usage pattern:

 ```dart
 /// This widget has three sections: title, pictures, and description, which all expand